Integer-Forcing Linear Receivers: Conventional Receiver Architectures

 Many approaches to MIMO decoding have been studied in the literature.
-We provide a brief summary of some of the major receiver architectures and the associated achievable rates, including the joint ML receiver, the decorrelator, linear MMSE estimator and the MMSE-SIC estimator.
+We now provide a brief overview of the rates achievable via the joint ML, zero-forcing, linear MMSE, and linear MMSE-SIC receivers.